Contribute

 Packet Switched Bandwidth

-Packet switched networks can be considered your typical enterprise network, running standard routing and switching protocols supporting business applications.
-There are numerous networking technologies that achieve connectivity, two options that we highlight are layer 2 (L2) extensions using VLAN tags and layer 3 virtual private networks (L3VPN).
+Packet switched networks can be considered a typical enterprise network, running standard routing and switching protocols supporting business applications.
+There are numerous networking technologies that achieve connectivity, for example, layer 2 (L2) extensions using VLAN tags.

 L2 Extension